Why Trust Our Teething Gel Recommendations?

 Teething gels we don’t recommend for babies

-2. Orajel (medicated gel)– different from non-medicated one reviewed in the article
+- Orajel (medicated gel)– different from the non-medicated one reviewed in the article

-You can still get these gels at the pharmacy section, but they are no longer available as over-the-counter options.
-If you are baby is over 24 months old, and you prefer the fast-acting numbing sensation you should still consult your doctor and or pharmacist before using them.
+You can still get these gels in the pharmacy section, but they are no longer available over the counter.
+If your baby is over 24 months old, and you prefer the fast-acting numbing sensation, you should still consult your doctor and or pharmacist before using them.

-We have been through several teething gels in detail so far, their pros and cons, their special aspects, any special considerations you may have to take as a parent, however, you may still be wondering what teething gel is best for your baby and which gel will provide the fast-acting results that will be noticed almost instantly.
+We have been through several teething gels in detail so far, their pros and cons, their special aspects, and any special considerations you may have to take as a parent; however, you may still be wondering which teething gel is best for your baby and which gel will provide the fast-acting results that will be noticed almost instantly.

 What is the Best Teething Gel for Babies?

 This may sound a bit cliché, but it really does depend.
-Some teething gel products might be effective for some babies, and others not so much.
+Some teething gel products might be effective for some babies, while others are not.
 Every baby boy or girl is unique, each one with different taste buds that are coming into their own.
-Also, there is no harm in trying any of the gels reviewed in this article because they are all chemical-free (no benzocaine, read FDA warning), inexpensive and efficient.
+Also, there is no harm in trying any of the gels reviewed in this article, as they are all chemical-free (no benzocaine, read the FDA warning), inexpensive, and effective.

-• If you prefer the natural ingredient but would like a cooling sensation for your baby, then we will recommend Winks Teething gel.
+- If you prefer a natural ingredient but would like a cooling sensation for your baby, we recommend Winks Teething gel.

-• When it comes to trusted brand Orajel always comes to mind and Orajel baby non-medicated gel is perfectly safe for your teething baby.
+- When it comes to trusted brands, Orajel is always on my mind and is perfectly safe for your teething baby.

 We suggest you purchase more than one teething product to determine which one is most effective.
-The rule of the thumb is If something tastes bitter, odds are it’s going to be a chore for your baby to like it.
+The rule of thumb is that if something tastes bitter, odds are it’s going to be a chore for your baby to like it.

-Each one of the teething gels reviewed are some of the best teething gels available today.
+Each of the teething gels reviewed is among the best available today.

 Teething Gels- Frequently Asked Questions